j-farkas/pizza/readme.md

 ## Description

-You own a small pizza restaurant but also have a crippling gambling addiction.
-Craps is your game of choice.
-Balance your pizza sales with your gambling addiction, or you may find yourself deep in debt.
-For more specifics on craps rules, please check https://en.wikipedia.org/wiki/Craps#Rules_of_play
+You are the owner of a small pizza restaurant.
+You also have a crippling gambling addiction.
+Your pizza restaurant can't keep up with your expenses and you know it's not going to last.
+Try to avoid your addiction and you will likely find yourself in debt.
+Craps is both your vice and your only way out of crippling debt.
+Please check https://en.wikipedia.org/wiki/Craps#Rules_of_play for more specifics on craps rules.

 ## Setup/Installation Requirements